coevolutions/dachannel/README.md

 ```

 Each level of the stack is usable independently.
 If you want an unopinionated platform-independent wrapper, you can use `datachannel-facade`.
 If you just need a Rust wrapper of libdatachannel, you can use `libdatachannel`.

+## Client/Server

+dachannel also supports configuring WebRTC in a client-server topology.